 What is a Compiler?

-A compiler is a software tool using which high-level programming code written by humans can be translated into machine-readable instructions.
-It is typically in the form of binary code or machine code.
-It performs various tasks like lexical analysis, syntax parsing, semantic analysis, optimization, and code generation.
-The resulting compiled code can be executed directly by a computer's hardware, enabling the efficient execution of software programs.
+A compiler plays a crucial role in software development, as it is the tool that translates high-level programming code written by a human in a language into machine-readable instructions.
+This translation generally takes the form of binary code or machine code and involves several key tasks, such as lexical analysis, syntax parsing, semantic analysis, optimization, and code generation.
+The outcome of this process is a compiled code that can be directly executed by a computer's hardware, enabling the efficient running of software programs.
+Before understanding the difference between a compiler and an interpreter, let's know how a compiler works.

 How Does the Compiler Work?